DionKill/ps4-linux-tutorial/docs/baikal.md

 If you landed here, it means you have the unluckiest southbridges of them all: the despicable Baikal chip.
 Unfortunately there aren't many fixes for this chip, but you may be able to get a working installation.

 ## Things that don't work on Baikal consoles

 - Stable kernels are on version 5.4 (newer are in development)
 - Higher Mesa than 25.1 will not work due to upgraded `libdrm` that requires newer kernel
 - Wayland as default graphics platform won't work, only X11 does, you can however launch a Wayland session after first executing X11
 - Ethernet (LAN) doesn't work
-- Internal HDD writing speeds are slow due to UFS encryption, you can however install internally (theoretically? you need a different initramfs)
+- Internal HDD writing speeds are slow due to UFS encryption, you can however install internally (theoretically? you need a different initramfs).

+> List by uar

 ## Why is Baikal still unsupported?
 Because there are almost no developers willing to put so much effort into the chip.